Philip Cohen (British biochemist)

-Sir Philip Cohen (born 22 July 1945) is a distinguished English biochemist known for his extensive contributions to the field of biochemistry, especially to the understanding of the role of reversible protein phosphorylation in cell regulation.
+Sir Philip Cohen (born 22 July 1945) is a British biochemist known for his extensive contributions to the field of biochemistry, especially to the understanding of the role of reversible protein phosphorylation in cell regulation.

 Early life and education

 Cohen was born on 22 July 1945.
 After attending Hendon County Grammar School in North London from 1956 to 1963, he pursued a B.Sc. in Biochemistry at University College London, graduating with 1st Class Honours in 1966.

 Research and career

 Cohen continued at University College London and obtained his PhD in Biochemistry in 1969 under the guidance of Dr. Michael A. Rosemeyer.
 His thesis was entitled "The Subunits of Glucose-6-Phosphate Dehydrogenase".
 Cohen's early postdoctoral work was supported by an SRC-NATO Postdoctoral Fellowship, allowing him to collaborate with Professor Edmond H. Fischer at the University of Washington in Seattle from 1969 to 1971.

 In 1971, Cohen returned to the UK, taking up a Lecturer position in the Department of Biochemistry at the University of Dundee.
 This was a position he held until December 1978.
 During this period, he also received a Wellcome Trust Special Research Fellowship from January 1976 to December 1978.
 His career at Dundee saw a series of promotions: he became a Reader in the Department of Biochemistry in 1978, and by 1981, he was appointed Professor of Enzymology.

 Cohen's contributions to the field were recognized by the Royal Society, which appointed him as a Research Professor at the University of Dundee from October 1984 to September 2010.
 His leadership roles expanded over the years, with him directing the Medical Research Council Protein Phosphorylation Group from 1983 to 1989, the Medical Research Council Protein Phosphorylation Unit from 1990 to March 2012 and the Scottish Institute for Cell Signalling from 2008 until 2012.
 He reverted to his original position as Professor of Enzymology at the School of Life Sciences, University of Dundee, from April 2012 onwards.
 His expertise also brought him to the international stage, serving as a Vallee Visiting Professor at Harvard Medical School since November 2013.

 Cohen played a pivotal role in forming the Division of Signal Transduction Therapy in July 1998, co-directoring it with Sir Peter Downes until June 2012 and continuing as its deputy director until 2022.

 In 2023, Cohen and his family set up the Tricia Cohen Memorial Trust (TCMT) to provide PhD studentships in memory of his late wife and colleague Tricia to whom he was married for over 50 years.